-Eligible Projects: The IWRB defines an aging water infrastructure project as any project intended to repair, maintain, replace, or improve existing infrastructure that supports irrigation water delivery, storage, drainage, treatment, and use of water for irrigation.
-For purposes of this grant program, the term 'aging water infrastructure' does not include municipal drinking or wastewater systems.
+Eligible Projects: The IWRB defines an aging water infrastructure project as any new project, or new phase of an improvement project intended to repair, maintain, replace, or improve existing infrastructure that supports irrigation water delivery, storage, drainage, treatment, and use of water for irrigation.
+Projects that are already completed or underway by the application deadline are not eligible for this funding opportunity.
+Additionally, for purposes of this grant program, the term 'aging water infrastructure' does not include municipal drinking or wastewater systems.